Riverbank Precinct Code Amendment

 I am so disappointed in the proposed amendment which if it goes ahead, opens the way for solid buildings taking precious open green spaces that have deep value and significance to so many people past, present and future from all walks of life and all socioeconomic levels of society which is the beauty of the Riverbank Precinct as it is now.

-Parklands Fan over 2 years ago
+Parklands Fan about 3 years ago

 I shared the common view with most citizens of Adelaide that the parklands would be always there for us to use.
 This will be the end of the Marshall government at the next election.
 I am almost speechless at the idea that they can do this.
 This comments page is nothing but a distraction for the people as we are tricked into believing we have some say.